-Everyone knows the classic saying — and it’s rooted in a lot of truth: Money makes the world go ’round.
-But how does the supply of money affect economic growth, and what role do central banks play in that relationship?
+Everyone knows the classic saying: Money makes the world go ’round.
+The kicker is that it’s rooted in a lot of truth.
+But a couple of key questions arise.
+First, how does the supply of money affect economic growth?
+Second, what role do central banks play in that relationship?

 Let’s examine the role that money plays in our economy.
 How do central banks act to oversee and govern the supply of money available?
 And how do these policies affect economic outcomes?